thehyve/glowing-bear/README.md

 | `check-server-status` | `false` | Enable checking server status before requesting data.
 | `deny-access-to-users-without-role` | `false` | Deny access to users without any roles assigned to them.
 The corresponding configuration needs to be set for the backends.

+### Dimension icons

+Glowing bear has a list of icons defined for basic subject dimensions:
+- patients
+- diagnoses
+- biosources
+- biomaterials
+- images

+If there is a new dimension, it will have a default icon.
+In order to customize this, for each new dimension that needs to be supported a new icon has to be added in [icon-helper file](src/app/utilities/icon-helper.ts).

 ## Extensions

 To use interactive visual analytics, you need to install [Fractalis back-end] and,